Graduate support funds

-All applications will require the support of your College Graduate Tutor, so in general, if you find yourself in financial difficulties, your Tutor should be your first point of contact.
+All applications require the support of your College Graduate Tutor, so in general, if you find yourself in financial difficulties, your Tutor should be your first point of contact.

 Cambridge Bursary Fund - This fund is primarily for undergraduates, but some UK graduate students do qualify.
 It's worth reading through the details.